 And don’t forget to check with your doctor and/or pharmacist if you’re taking medications because vitamin D supplements can interact with some of them.

-It’s recommended that breastfed babies be supplement with vitamin D because breast milk tends to be low in vitamin D. Because formula is fortified with vitamin D, formula fed babies are essentially being supplemented.
+It’s recommended that breastfed babies be supplement with vitamin D because breast milk tends to be low in vitamin D. Because the formula is fortified with vitamin D, formula-fed babies are essentially being supplemented.
 Speak with your licensed healthcare professional for recommendations.